Parked Car Insurance

 If you’re planning on putting your vehicle into long-term storage, comprehensive coverage is often offered as a standalone policy as long as a second vehicle is covered with liability coverage.
 Special arrangements can sometimes be made to put a single vehicle in storage with no other vehicle on the policy.
 However, it will depend on the insurance carrier.
 Your deductible will apply if you ever have a comprehensive claim.

-Pros and Cons of Parked Car Insurance or Comprehensive Only Coverage
+The Pros of Parked Car Insurance or Comprehensive Only Coverage

 It protects your vehicle against physical damage while parked.
 It saves you money by reducing your overall cost of insurance.
 And coverage can easily be changed so you can make your car legal to drive again.

 It does not protect your parked vehicle against damage from a hit and run accident.
 You could forget to switch your coverage before driving your vehicle again.
 And if you have a loan on your vehicle, you might have to get approval from your bank to put comprehensive only coverage on the vehicle.

 As you can see, parked car insurance can refer to several different types of coverage.
 If it is important to you to protect your vehicle while it is parked, make sure to purchase the right coverage for your situation.
 The only way to fully protect your vehicle is to purchase both comprehensive and collision.
-It is only then, you will know your vehicle is protected against every scenario of physical damage.
+Only then will you will know your vehicle is protected against every scenario of physical damage.